 My Scope of Practice: Inside HBOT: A Nurse’s Story

+What I know is, is that if you do work that you love, and the work fulfills you, the rest will come. - Oprah Winfrey Megan Benson, RN, BSN, is the Safety Director of a wound care center recognized for superb clinical outcomes and patient satisfaction.
+Within the past 2 years, she became an hyperbaric oxygen therapy (HBOT) nurse, proud and eager to be a productive member of her Center of Distinction healthcare team.
 A 1996 graduate of West Chester University (West Chester, PA), Megan began her career in a skilled nursing facility where she was responsible for nearly 40 patients.
 A few years (and three babies later), Megan joined one of the med-surg units at The Chester County Hospital (TCCH, West Chester, PA) as well as the orthopedic/med-surg/trauma/telemetry unit at Paoli Hospital (Paoli, PA) and continued to seek new opportunities within the field.
 When she learned about the HBOT department at TCCH, she took a training program provided by Diversified Clinical Services, Inc., Introduction to HBO and Problem Wound Management for Physicians and Clinicians.
 By 2009, Megan officially began to practice as a HBOT nurse in TCCH’s wound care center.